iheartradio/play-swagger/README.md

 lazy val root = (project in file(".")).enablePlugins(PlayScala, SwaggerPlugin) //enable plugin
 ```

-Also in build.sht add domain package names for play-swagger to auto generate swagger definitions for domain classes mentioned in your routes
+Also in build.sbt add domain package names for play-swagger to auto generate swagger definitions for domain classes mentioned in your routes
 ```Scala
 swaggerDomainNameSpaces := Seq("models")
 ```